Meet Our Amazing Lineup

 A Personal Trainer at Infrared Fitness with over 9 years of teaching experience.
 Her passion for teaching our signature product, Hot Athletica, is a perfect fit.
 Her high intensity approach, her welcoming personality and her motivating style of teaching will continue to inspire you to achieve your goals.

-A Yoga Instructor with over 4 years of experience.
+Kate was born and raised in Southern Ontario.
+During her youth, she figure-skated competitively for many years.
+After moving to Northern Ontario she came back to figure skating as a Coach for 3 years.
+During this time, yoga was becoming increasingly important to maintain both her physical health and well being.
 Her style varies from Hot Yoga, Vinyasa Flow and Yin Yoga.
 If you’ve ever had the pleasure of experiencing one of Kate’s classes, you will be left wanting to come back time and time again.